 As a Human Resources professional, I’ve spent a great deal of time walking the floor, in factories and in office areas.
 When I first started ‘taking the pulse’ this way, my objective was simply to learn people’s names, their jobs and skills and to better understand the business at a high level.
 But I found that as I continuously improved my chats, I learned a great deal about the organization that helped me to make a real impact on people and the business.
-In fact, as a consultant this is my professional specialty now.
+In fact, as a consultant this is a core strength today.

-Management books have, for years, espoused the value of “management by walking around” and in Lean there’s a practice called “Genta Walks”.
+Management books have, for years, espoused the value of “management by walking around” and in Lean there’s a practice called “Gemba walks”.
 These are similar, but not identical, to my walk-around practice.
 I’ve decided to share it not only with other H.R. people but also with managers and executives who are curious about what their people are doing and what they experience during their workdays.

 What have I learned from my walk-around practice?
 Following are examples:

 - The culture of the organization: across departments and shifts, there are variations in the company culture that impact people and performance

 - How and how much people interact as they complete their work including interdependencies, how they talk to and respond to one another, frustrations they encounter in the course of getting things done, and how they feel about their jobs

 - What people are focused on while at work

 - What meetings are held, interpersonal dynamics of those meetings, results of meetings